algorandfoundation/xGov/Proposals/xGov180.md

 ---

 ## Abstract
 With 2024 being an election year in the United States, voting security has never been a hotter or more important topic.
-Algorand has unique features that have allowed several voting technologies to be invented, which provide an order of magnitude improvement over tradition voting machines and paper ballots.
-This research seeks to explain the basis for these different voting technologies and explore potential avenues for scalable adoption in elections.
+Algorand has unique features that have allowed several voting technologies to be invented, which provide an order of magnitude improvement over traditional voting machines and paper ballots.
+This research seeks to explain the basis for these different voting technologies and explore potential avenues for scalable adoption of Algorand in election voting.
 This is important because voting is a real use case, where Algorand provides a huge advantage in cost, performance, and efficiency to legacy systems.

 ## Team
 Brian Haney